CBAM, Bæredygtighed, Bureau Veritas

 prepare the company for cbam: necessary steps

-Companies can already identify affected goods, calculate reductions and work to reduce their carbon footprint.
-CBAM provides new insights and opportunities to reduce scope 3 emissions, and companies should take advantage of these opportunities.
+Companies must now identify affected goods, calculate emissions reductions, and work to reduce their CO₂ footprint.
+CBAM provides new insights and opportunities to reduce Scope 3 emissions, which companies should take advantage of.

 Bureau Veritas is ready to support companies with the cbam implementation